 Product: Tabulate your calculations.
-Graph your two time series q_i and T''i versus time (t_i) using the same "y-axis" for both quantities.
-Explain the relationship you find between q_i and
+Graph your two time series q'i and T''i versus time (t_i) on the same graph using the same "y-axis" for both quantities.
+Explain the relationship you find between q'i and T''i , and compare it against the relationship given by the hypsometric equation2.